surviveplus/Light-Cutter/README.md

 ### ver.7.0 - Migrating from previous version
 Light Cutter ver.5.4 is Visual Basic 6.0 (unmanaged) based app with using .net COM classes (managed).
 Even in Windows10, this version is limited but works.
-First we are migrating from this version.
+First, we migrated from this version.
-The new version supports high DPI in addition to previous features.
+The latest version supports high DPI in addition to previous features.

 ### ver.7.1 - Split commands to support new targets
-Now we specify the area from the full screen.
+Before, we specified the area from only the full screen.
-The new version will allow you to automatically find specific apps and areas.
+The latest version allowed you to automatically find specific apps and areas.
-This feature has already been done in the [prototyping code](https://github.com/surviveplus/Light-Cutter/tree/master/prototype/InsiderCutterPrototype).

-In addition to copying captured images to the Clipboard or saving them as images on the desktop, you can share them with others.
+In addition to copying captured images to the Clipboard or saving them as images on the desktop, you can save these images on any folders.
+You can also trim the images on this workflow.

-We want to be able to use these new features in combination with existing features.
-So we re-design the command to be split.
+We wanted to be able to use these new features in combination with existing features.
+So, we re-designed the command to be split.
 A new UI is provided for the new commands.
-The commands would also be possible to call from the command prompt or other programs.

-### ver.7.2 - Bots, Web services, and As Skills
-The commands will also be able to call from another device or app beyond the Internet.
-For example you can capture a screen without a mouse operation by speaking a command to a bot.
-We need a delay now, but in the future, we will be able to use our voice instead.
+You can edit cutting flow using this UI.

-### ver.7.3 - Smart (AI)
+### ver.7.2 - Smart (AI)
 The new version will be smarter and easier to use.
 Our friend always said, "I am glad that I can capture it as I thought more".
 AI should be able to automatically determine capture scenarios and help more.